Amiviz Partners With Runzero To Deliver Enhanced Cybersecurity Visibility Across Networks

-DUBAI, UNITED ARAB EMIRATES, August 27, 2024 /EINPresswire / -- AmiViz , the leading cybersecurity-focused value-added distributor headquartered in the Middle East, is proud to announce its strategic partnership with runZero .
-This collaboration aims to provide unparalleled cybersecurity visibility and exposure management to businesses across the Middle East, further solidifying AmiViz's position as a premier player in the cybersecurity industry.
+AmiViz , The leading cybersecurity-focused value-added distributor headquartered in the Middle East, is proud to announce its strategic partnership with runZero.
+This collaboration aims to provide unparalleled cybersecurity visibility and exposure management to businesses across the Middle East, further solidifying AmiVizs position as a premier player in the cybersecurity industry.

 "Partnering with runZero allows AmiViz to offer our clients a state-of-the-art solution that transforms how they manage and secure their digital assets," said Ilyas Mohammed, COO at AmiViz.
 "The runZero Platform's ability to discover and unify data from IT, OT, IoT, cloud, mobile, and remote assets ensures that our clients can see and secure everything on their networks, leaving no blind spots."